Sorry, you need to enable JavaScript to visit this website.

 Housing

-A number of housing services and initiatives are offered through the Housing Authority from which young people may directly or indirectly benefit.
+A number of housing services and initiatives are offered through The Housing Authority has a number of housing services and initiatives from which young people may directly or indirectly benefit.
 Some of these schemes and services offered by the Housing Authority include:

-• grant to assist with the Construction and/or completion or rehabilitation of a first dwelling
+• A grant to assist with the Construction and/or completion or rehabilitation of a first dwelling

-• Installation of lifts in Government owned blocks to render them more accessible
+• Installation of lifts in Government blocks to render them more accessible

 • Rent subsidy to tenants on rents paid for their ordinary residence leased from the private sector